squarism/microfile/README.md

 ## Philosophy

-Microfile is about passing message and not doing work itself.
-This gets the problem away from possibly weak machines and into a full language powered API or service.
-Microfile is defined by a config file which will never be as powerful and flexible as a language.
+Microfile is about message passing and not doing work itself.
+This gets the problem away from possibly weak machines and gets the problem to a service powered by a full language.
+Microfile is controlled by a config file which will never be as powerful and flexible as a language.
+Because of this, a shell-out action is avoided on purpose.
+Microfile is about passing messages and embracing tiny services.
+Shell outs limit reuse.

 For example:
 - image conversion is done by passing what's needed to a service.